cryptobuks1/paytokensd/docs/API.rst

 Message Object
 ^^^^^^^^^^^^^^^^^^^^^^^

-An object that describes a specific event in the czarcraftd message feed (which can be used by 3rd party applications to track state changes to the czarcraftd database on a block-by-block basis).
+An object that describes a specific event in the paytokensd message feed (which can be used by 3rd party applications to track state changes to the paytokensd database on a block-by-block basis).

 * **message_index** (*integer*): The message index (i.e. transaction index)
 * **block_index** (*integer*): The block index (block number in the block chain) this event occurred on
 * **category** (*string*): A string denoting the entity that the message relates to, e.g. "credits", "burns", "debits".
-  The category matches the relevant table name in czarcraftd (see blocks.py for more info).
+  The category matches the relevant table name in paytokensd (see blocks.py for more info).
 * **command** (*string*): The operation done to the table noted in **category**.
 This is either "insert", or "update".
 * **bindings** (*string*): A JSON-encoded object containing the message data.
 The properties in this object match the columns in the table referred to by **category**.